 Fall 2022 intake

-Beginning fall 2022, the institute’s School of Fisheries will enroll students to specialize in aquaculture development, practice and management in a multi-disciplinary program that offers current and relevant knowledge combined with technical and practical experience.
+Beginning fall 2022, the institute’s School of Fisheries will enrol students to specialize in aquaculture development, practice and management in a multi-disciplinary program that offers current and relevant knowledge combined with technical and practical experience.

 The program of six courses focuses on current topics in aquaculture, finfish and shellfish aquaculture, animal health, fish nutrition and feeding practice, and engineering technology and systems operation.
 Students will also participate in a 12-week internship at the end of their course work, to apply their industry-ready knowledge and skills in aquaculture companies and related employers across Canada and abroad.

 The graduate diploma can be completed on a full- or part-time basis.
 Each year, two seats will be designated for students meeting the program entry requirements and who self-identify as Indigenous.